ILOVEYOU: Cultural impact

+"I love you [rev.eng]" exhibited in July 2006 is a revamped and expanded version of an exhibition shown in June 2002 in the Museum for Applied Art in Frankfurt, in February 2003 at transmediale in Berlin, in August 2004 at the Watson Institute of the Brown University USA and in October 2004 at the Museum for Communication Copenhagen, Denmark.
+In 2009, Kiat Kiat Projects curated an email exhibition entitled "How to Prevent Hair Loss" inspired by ILOVEYOU.

+The worm inspired the 2011 movie Subject: I Love You starring Jericho Rosales and Briana Evigan.
+In 2019, The Persistence of Chaos, a laptop infected with six viruses including ILOVEYOU was sold at auction by Chinese artist Guo O Dong.
+In November 2024, The Museum of Malware Art in Helsinki, Finland included a sculpture about ILOVEYOU.

 Investigation

-On 5 May 2000, two young Filipino programmers named Reonel Ramones and Onel De Guzman became targets of a criminal investigation by agents of the Philippines' National Bureau of Investigation (NBI).
+On 5 May 2000, de Guzman and another young Filipino programmer named Reonel Ramones became targets of a criminal investigation by agents of the Philippines' National Bureau of Investigation (NBI).
 Local Internet service provider Sky Internet had reported receiving numerous contacts from European computer users alleging that malware (in the form of the "ILOVEYOU" worm) had been sent via the ISP's servers.

-De Guzman attempted to hide the evidence by removing his computer from his apartment, but he accidentally left some disks behind that contained the worm, as well as information that implicated Michael Buen as a possible co-conspirator.
+De Guzman attempted to hide the evidence by removing his computer from his apartment, but he accidentally left some disks behind that contained the worm, as well as information that implicated a possible co-conspirator.

-After surveillance and investigation by Darwin Bawasanta of Sky Internet, the NBI traced a frequently appearing telephone number to Ramones' apartment in Manila.
+The NBI traced a frequently appearing telephone number to Ramones' apartment in Manila.
 His residence was searched and Ramones was arrested and placed under investigation by the Department of Justice (DOJ).
-Onel De Guzman was also charged in absentia.
+De Guzman was also charged in absentia.

-At that point, the NBI were unsure what felony or crime would apply.
-It was suggested they be charged with violating Republic Act 8484 (the Access Device Regulation Act), a law designed mainly to penalise credit card fraud, since both used pre-paid (if not stolen) Internet cards to purchase access to ISPs.
-Another idea was that they be charged with malicious mischief, a felony (under the Philippines Revised Penal Code of 1932) involving damage to property.
-The drawback here was that one of its elements, aside from damage to property, was intent to damage, and De Guzman had claimed during custodial investigations that he might have unwittingly released the worm.
-At a press conference organised by his lawyer on 11 May, he said "It is possible" when asked whether he might have done so.
+At that point, the NBI was unsure of what felony or crime would apply.
+It was suggested they be charged with violating Republic Act 8484 (the Access Device Regulation Act), a law designed mainly to penalize credit card fraud, since both used pre-paid (if not stolen) Internet cards to purchase access to ISPs.
+Another idea was that they could be charged with malicious mischief, a felony (under the Philippines Revised Penal Code of 1932) involving damage to property.
+The drawback here was that one of its elements, aside from damage to property, was intent to damage, and de Guzman had claimed during custodial investigations that he might have unwittingly released the worm.
+At a press conference organized by his lawyer on 11 May, he said "It is possible" when asked whether he might have done so.

-To show intent, the NBI investigated AMA Computer College, where De Guzman had dropped out at the very end of his final year.
-They found that, for his undergraduate thesis, he had proposed the implementation of a trojan to steal Internet login passwords.
-This, he claimed, would allow users to finally be able to afford an Internet connection.
-The proposal was rejected by the college of Computer Studies board, leading De Guzman to claim that his professors were closed-minded.
+To show intent, the NBI investigated AMA Computer College, where de Guzman had dropped out at the very end of his final year.